 The trustee can claim superannuation contributions received by a debtor before the date of bankruptcy.

 There are conflicting views as to whether an amount awarded to a bankrupt as a result of a temporary or permanent disablement insurance claim under the bankrupt’s superannuation fund – whether received before or after bankruptcy – is protected in bankruptcy.

 • damages money that the bankrupt has received for a personal injury; or

-• any goods bought with, or substantially with, damages money.
+• any property bought with, or substantially the whole property bought with, damages money.

-If the trustee sells property and the bankrupt has used damages money to pay some (but not a substantial part) of the property’s purchase price, the trustee must pay the bankrupt “so much of the proceeds of realising the property as can be fairly attributed to the protected [compensation] money” (ss 116(2)(g), 116(4)).
+If the trustee sells property and the bankrupt has used damages money to pay some (but not substantially the whole) of the property’s purchase price, the trustee must pay the bankrupt “so much of the proceeds of realising the property as can be fairly attributed to the protected [compensation] money” (ss 116(2)(g), 116(4)).